 Section 1860D- 2(e)(2)(A) of the Medicare Improvements for Patients and Providers Act of 2008 (MIPPA) was amended to include barbiturates “used in the treatment of epilepsy, cancer, or a chronic mental health disorder” and benzodiazepines.
 MIPPA further specified that these amendments apply to prescriptions dispensed on or after January 1, 2013.
 Like any other prescription drug covered under the Part D benefit program, barbiturates and benzodiazepines must meet all other conditions for Part D drugs found in §423.100.

-Effective January 1, 2013, Texas Medicaid will no longer cover barbiturates and benzodiazepines as part of the wraparound benefit for Medicaid clients who are also covered by a Medicare Part D plan (dual eligible).
+As of January 1, 2013, Texas Medicaid no longer covers barbiturates and benzodiazepines as part of the wraparound benefit for Medicaid clients who are also covered by a Medicare Part D plan (dual eligible).
 Pharmacies who submit claims for these drugs, for dual eligible clients, with a date of service on or after January 1, 2013, will be rejected (Error Code 41: “MEDICARERX covered drug class Call Medicare 1-800-633-4227”).

 Facilitated Enrollment for Medicare-eligible Recipients

 The point of sale Facilitated Enrollment process was designed to ensure that individuals with both Medicare and Medicaid, “dual eligibles,” who are not yet enrolled in a Part D prescription drug plan are still able to obtain immediate prescription drug coverage when evidence of Medicare and Medicaid eligibility is presented at the pharmacy.